 Differential Chromatic Refraction (DCR) occurs when light passes through Earth's atmosphere, refracting more for shorter wavelengths, which causes blue light to appear shifted closer to the zenith.
-This wavelength-dependent effect results in the smearing of point sources along the zenith direction, specifically parallel to the parallactic angle.
-The DCR effect is observable in LSSTComCam data, particularly in the angular offset versus g-i band magnitude difference plots, as shown in Figure 31.
+This wavelengthdependent effect results in the smearing of point sources along the zenith direction, specifically parallel to the The DCR effect is observable in parallactic angle.
+LSSTComCam data, particularly in the angular offset versus g-i band magnitude difference plots, as shown in Figure 30.
 These plots contain 228 visits chosen to maximize the range of observed airmass.
-When looking at data perpendicular to the parallactic angle, sources exhibit no discernible DCR effect, which is expected, and
+When looking at data perpendicular to the parallactic angle, sources show no DCR effect (as expected), forming a clear vertical distribution on the 2-dimensional density plots in Figure 30.